 Whoop, whoop!
 Big celebration over here at Pumpjack & Piddlewick.
 We are celebrating our 4 year anniversary of our ‘French Silk Scarf‘ shop on Etsy!
 I’ll give you one guess what it sells.

 Why a second and very focused shop?
-After reviewing and reflecting on our Pumpjack & Piddlewick shop, we determined what our loyal customer base wanted, what we like to call ‘Fab & Fun Finds from France’.
-As part of this reflection, we began to see that there was a very specifically interested, discerning clientele that was looking for vintage silk scarves, and particularly French ones at that.
+After reviewing and reflecting on our Pumpjack & Piddlewick shop, as we do each year, we began to see that there was a very specifically interested, discerning clientele that was looking for vintage silk scarves, and particularly French ones at that.

 But why are people particularly keen on French silk scarves?

 The quality of silk used in French scarves, particularly mid-century vintage, is exceptionally high.
 There is a thickness yet fluidness to that era that is just beautiful.
 The quality of the fabric is such that you can instantly recognise it for what it is, even without a label.

 It’s not just the quality of the silk, but the quality of the making as well.
 In particular during the 1950s and 60s, most scarves had a couture quality, even if they were not ‘designer’, which was especially seen in the hand rolled, hand sewn seam.
 This alone is a dead give away of a quality French silk scarf.

 Much of the latter century and scarf designs of today tend to focus on pattern and blends of colour, whether bright, pretty or sombre.
 Think 1970s psychedelic, 1980s boho or over arching paisley and you have an idea.
 French silk scarves, again particularly from the mid-century time frame, showcase a huge range of design, from colours in patterns (generally quite bold) to the pretty floral, from the weirdly wonderful to the novelty.